 Take the roux out of the heat.
 You can serve instantly to your chosen recipes.
 Otherwise, you can also store it in your storage box for future use.
 The decision is yours following your requirements.

 Can You Really Use Almond Flour as a Thickener?

-Your concern about picking the right flour for the thickener can be obstructed out by the almond flour.
+Your concern about picking the right flour for the thickener can be obstructed by the almond flour.
 It can be a wonderful pick and will reflect as an easier ingredient to get a hand on.
-As a thickening agent, almond flour does the work in fewer spoons comparing to other ingredients like cornstarch.
+As a thickening agent, almond flour does the work in fewer spoons compared to other ingredients like cornstarch.

 There is no question when it comes to health issues.
 The experts suggest almond flour for your break down to better health.
 You are going to enjoy the same parallel quality as the rich flour.
 I will say for your thickener, you can use almond flour roux anytime you like.